-Any bachelor's degree examination (10+2+3 scheme) of the University of Delhi or an examination recognized as equivalent thereto with at least one paper in Mathematical Sciences (Mathematics/Statistics/Operations Research/Computer Science) under annual mode/at least two papers in Mathematical Sciences in semester mode of examination.
-Minimum percentage required: 60% marks in aggregate.
+Any bachelor degree from the University of Delhi with at least one paper in Mathematical Sciences (Mathematics, Computer Science, Statistics, Operational Research) under annual mode/at least two papers in Mathematical Sciences (Mathematics, Computer Science, Statistics, Operational Research) in semester mode or an equivalent degree.

+60% marks in aggregate.

-The candidates who are appearing in the final year examination of the degree on the basis of which admission is sought are also eligible to apply.
+The candidates who are appearing in the final year examinations of the degree on the basis of which admission is sought are also eligible to apply.